RemiBoyer/wastemodeling/README.md

 * Given the simulation, you will compute performance indicator to describe the outcome (as a "loosy forecast")
 * Given the knowledge provided by your modeling, you will find bottleneck and you will make new model, optimizers, to find the best scenario

-You can read more about the waste collection modeling [on the treatment page](./treatment.md)
+You can read more about the waste treatment modeling [on the treatment page](./treatment.md)